Harry Thompson (spy): Espionage

+Capture

 Unfortunately for Thompson, the Director of the Office of Naval Intelligence (ONI), Capt.
 William D. Puleston, took a personal interest in so-called language students like Miyazaki.
 His suspicions were borne out when Japanese coded radio messages were intercepted and deciphered.
 In reviewing one intercepted message, the cryptanalyst Agnes Meyer Driscoll had marked a section containing the word To-mi-mu-ra (とみむら).
 Not knowing what it meant, Driscoll showed the message to a Japanese language expert.
 The expert initially explained that the word could reflect a Japanese name but Driscoll did not agree.
 The expert next pointed out that the element mura, meaning "town", also had the alternate pronunciation of "son".
 Thus when the element tomi was combined with "son" the word became Tomison, which is the Japanese way of pronouncing Thompson.
 The ONI had now a lead for a possible spy.

-Their big break came about because of sloppy tradecraft by Thompson.
+Their big break came about because of sloppy tradecraft by Thompson and Miyazaki.
 He told his story while drunk to Willard James Turrentine, an unemployed native of St. Louis who shared his Long Beach apartment because he wanted to expand his spy business.
 Turrentine in turn told all to the ONI with a letter from Thompson from Mr. Tanni which he stole as evidence.
 Not only was Thompson indiscreet by revealing all to Turrentine, but Miyazaki made the blunder of sending a letter through the U.S. Postal Service detailing espionage requirements and making references to Thompson's salary.
 The ONI in turn notified the FBI and Thompson was put under surveillance and was subsequently put under arrest in March 1936.

 When the FBI arrested Thompson, Miyazaki suddenly left for Japan.
 Thompson was tried on July 2, 1936, and was convicted under the Espionage Act of 1917.
 During the trial, Turrentine was one of the foremost witnesses to testify against him.
-He was sentenced to 15 years at prison on McNeil Island.
-If his spying activities had been done five years later when the United States was at war with Japan, he could've faced execution.
+Thompson was sentenced to 15 years at prison on McNeil Island.
+If his spying activities had been done five years later when the United States was at war with Japan, he could have faced execution.

+In popular culture

 Author Alan Hynd wrote about the Miyazaki-Harry Thomas Thompson case in his 1943 book, Betrayal From the East: The Inside Story of Japanese Spies in America.
 According to Hynd, "The story of Thompson's arrest broke in the newspapers on March 5, 1936.
 It was played up big in Washington."

 Captain Ellis M. Zacharias also wrote a slightly different version of the Thompson spy case in his book Secret Missions: The Story of an Intelligence Officer.
 Zacharias was in Naval Intelligence and was personally involved in bringing the case to trial.